univention/guardian/docs/developer-reference/tests.rst

     cd ../authorization-api/
     poetry install

 If you have a local instance of UDM and Keycloak running, you can run the integration tests as well.
 Those tests additionally need the UDM user ``guardian`` to exist with the right role.
-It can be created with:
+It can be created with the following command on your
+:guilabel:`UCS server`:

 .. code-block:: bash